Bibs-lm/Bibs-lm/README.md

 **`Computer Science Student`**

 I'm a computer science student currently in my first year at Puc Minas.
-I'm all about creative problem-solving and discovering new ways to tackle challenges.
-I'm seeking challenging and rewarding opportunities to learn and grow my skills.
-My goal is to stand out in the industry through unwavering dedication and a relentless pursuit of excellence.
+I aspire to make a meaningful impact on the world through my dedication and by making good relationships wherever I find myself.
+I actively seek out challenges and strive to step out of my comfort zone.
+My dream is to work on something I truly believe in,  that consistently presents new obstacles, and where I am surrounded by amazing people eager to support each other’s growth and development.

 ---